rayokota/generator-angular-flask/README.md

 	grunt server

 The Grunt server will run at [http://localhost:9000](http://localhost:9000).
-It will proxy REST requests to the Flank service running at [http://localhost:5000](http://localhost:5000).
+It will proxy REST requests to the Flask service running at [http://localhost:5000](http://localhost:5000).

 At this point you should be able to navigate to a page to manage your persistent entities.